open/close all folders

 - Some stealth segments appear in Hulk as Banner.

-- Hotline Miami throws you into a stealth based mission about half way through the game.
-It's made even worse by the fact that any time you move, your screen starts to grow static-y, glow white, and and an ear-piercing screech starts to fill your sound, and if you walk for more than about eight seconds, your character becomes paralyzed for a few seconds which almost always gets you caught.
+- Hotline Miami throws you into a stealth based mission about half-way through the game, where Jacket has to sneak out of a hospital after suffering a near-fatal injury when mobsters ambush him in his own apartment.
+It's made even worse by the fact that any time you move, your screen starts to grow static-y, glow white, and and an ear-piercing screech starts to fill your sound, and if you walk too far too fast, your character becomes paralyzed for a few seconds which almost always gets you caught.

 Beat 'em Up